 Camera Gear

-This gear list needs an update, but it includes most of what we carry with us when we travel, including a compact mirrorless camera, a versatile lens, a lightweight travel tripod, and hard drives I love.
+I just updated this gear list, which includes most of what we carry with us when we travel, including a compact mirrorless camera, a versatile lens, a lightweight travel tripod, and hard drives I love.

 Remote Work